hamsadatta/RosBot/README.md

 The Repo contains launch files for Gmapping, Hector Map and Rtab Map.
 It also includes launch files for Gazebo simulations as well as Real-time hardware implementation.

+ROS(Desktop-Full Install) installation link - http://wiki.ros.org/kinetic/Installation/Ubuntu

+If you are new to ROS please refer ROS wiki page-http://wiki.ros.org/ROS/Tutorials

 Install the following dependencies to run this project

-ROS(Desktop-Full Install) installation link - http://wiki.ros.org/kinetic/Installation/Ubuntu

 `$ sudo apt-get update`